majasoma/pro1001-samples/open_ai_sample/README.md

 ## Run It

-1. Download the files
+1. Clone this repository and navigate to this folder
+   - Or download the indivdual files (into the same folder)
 2. Open `index.html` in your browser
 3. Enter your OpenAI key
    - Don’t have one?
 Go to https://platform.openai.com/ and create one
 4. Press the button
 5. Receive the machine-spirit's wisdom